hirish99/Stocks-Hirish/README.md

 - Drawdown: A period of time when the stock decreases from a peak till it reaches the peak again.
 - Volatility: Standard deviation of stock returns (per day?) over some given time period.

-### Strategies
-- sma_strategy1.py: A simple crossover strategy.
-Once the 10 day SMA exceeds the 20 day SMA buy more stock.
-Otherwise sell some stock.